MahdiDelnavazi/multi-tenant-schema/README.md

 # multi-tenant-postgres

-practice how to create multi tenant application using golang in postgres bridge model with separate databases bridge model with separate schemas
+practice how to create multi tenant application using golang in postgres<br/>
+bridge model with separate databases<br/>
+bridge model with separate schemas